 4. 26 Glacier Cruise Tour

-While the bird-spotting opportunities are exceptional in this part of the U.S. The glacier tour takes in both the College Fjord and Harriman Fjords where the wildlife watching is best.
-Warm clothing is recommended and a warm meal is included in the tour.
+While the bird-spotting opportunities are exceptional in this part of the U.S., the glacier tour takes in both the College Fjord and Harriman Fjords, where wildlife watching is best.
+Warm clothing is recommended, and a warm meal is included in the tour.
 This is a scenic and educational cruise recommended as a once-in-a-lifetime possibility.
 Highly recommended.

 - For more details contact: [email protected]